 The values which decisively shaped the German Basic Law (constitution equivalent), the traditions and conventionalities are Judaeo-Christian and have led to a free and democratic guiding culture.
 Everyone living here, who accepts this guiding culture is part of society.
-Society enables the individual to freely fulfil their personal needs and carry out their personal goals, as long as these do not oppose others, society or the law.
+Society enables the individual to freely fulfil their personal needs and carry out their personal goals, as long as these do not oppose to others, society or the law.

 We would like Germany to be part of a vital European Union.

-The state should maintain the division from religious institutions.
+The state should maintain its division from religious institutions.
 No religion should have separate prayer rooms in public buildings and – apart from religion classes – no exceptions should be made from the curriculum in public schools.

 We expect Germany to provide Israel with solidarity and support in the peace process and to understand that fulfilling the Palestinian wish for self-determination must not lead to further threats of Israel’s security.
-Apart from radical Islamic groups, Iran is the biggest threat for Israel and the free world; it should be met with strength and force and not with appeasement.
+Apart from radical Islamic groups, Iran is the biggest threat for Israel and the free world; it should be met with strength and not with appeasement.

 a) Circumcision & Shechita